seemajune/js-basics-readme-v-000/README.md

   ```

 ## Booleans

 Booleans (**true** or **false** values) are fairly straight forward in JS; however, there are some quirks that you should be aware of.

-Unlike in Ruby, Booleans in JavaScript can be cast into numbers.
-1 and 0 also follow boolean logic, so 1 is loosely equal to true and 0 is loosely equal to false.
+Unlike in Ruby, booleans in JavaScript can be cast into numbers.
+The numbers 1 and 0 also follow boolean logic, so 1 is loosely equal to true and 0 is loosely equal to false.
 (1 and 0 can also be cast into true and false respectively).
 For example:
   ```javascript
   !!0 // returns false